-Testing was done with System Manager signed identity certificates.
-The procedure to obtain and install 3rd party CA certificates is outside the scope of these application notes.
+Testing was done with default identity certificates, the procedure to obtain and install 3rd party CA certificates is outside the scope of these application notes.

 In this compliance testing, TLS transport is used for the communication between Session Manager and Avaya SBCE.
 The following procedures show how to create the client and server profiles.